matyasmelinda/ITF_manual_testing_final_project/Final Project/README.md

 Once you have completed click ‘'Save”.

 You can also add blood type from a drop - down menu and add/edit/delete attachments.

+### 1.1.3.
+Roles and persons allocated

+Project Manager – Ioana Barsan

+Product Owner – Mihai Turcu

+Software Developer – Vlad Oancea

+QA Engineer – Matyas Melinda

+### 1.1.4.
+Entry criteria

+*	Planning phase has been completed
+*	Functional specifications are defined and approved
+*	Test cases are developed and ready
+*	System testing phase has been successful completed

+### 1.1.5.
+Exit criteria

+*	All tests have been executed
+*	All critical test cases are passed
+*	All critical and high priority bugs have been fixed and closed
+*	Deadline has been reached